 It is important that children have physical activity.
 There has been much research that indicates that daily physical activity increases the ability to learn and higher test scores.
 Our PE classes include fitness activities, appropriate motor skill development, rhythms, gymnastics and tumbling skills, basic sports skills, and low competitive games.
 Our curriculum is aligned to the "Next Generation Sunshine State Standards."

-Although our students don’t receive PE time every day, we are teaming up with the Fuel Up To Play 60 program in striving to afford our students time almost every day to be active here at school.
-Two days a week (Wednesdays and Thursdays) we have an activity time before school begins and on Tuesdays we encourage students to come outside before school and walk or run laps in our running club.
+Although our students don’t receive PE time every day, two days a week (Wednesdays and Thursdays) we have an activity time before school begins and on Tuesdays we encourage students to come outside before school and walk or run laps in our running club.
 All of these opportunities begin at 8:05 and end at the first bell at 8:25.
-Students should get breakfast in the cafeteria before heading out to Fuel Up or Running Club.
+Students should get breakfast in the cafeteria before heading out to Running Club.

 SAN JOSE PE - “JUST FOR THE FUN OF IT”